 Has a locked-down season staying out of crowds and working from home been keeping you indoors?
-If so, your vitamin D levels might not be as high as you would expect at the end of the summer.
+If so, your vitamin D levels might not be as high as you would like.
 Will that make you more vulnerable to COVID-19?
-Some research suggests that it might.
+Earlier research suggested that it might.
+Now scientists in Spain offer additional support.

 Are People With Low Vitamin D More Vulnerable to COVID-19?